Methods

 - Description:

 It’s common to want to select elements according to probabalities and alternatives.
-Given the following format, this will return a list of selected strings (which must map to whatever you are working on):
+Given the following format, this will return a list of the selected strings (these in turn can be whatever you are working with, such as item names, tags, etc.).

 - Source: